snapser-community/snapser-byosnaps/basic/ByoSnapCSharp/README.md

 3. Run `snapctl byosnap sync --snapend-id $snapendId --byosnap-id $byosnapId --version $version --path $rootCodePath --resources-path $rootCodePath/snapser-resources` to sync your new BYOSnap to Snapser.
 Sync essentially is taking your local code and making it live on your Snapend.

 IMPORTANT: The Sync command reuses the published `$version` tag but keeps building and updating the remote image.
 This is how your Snapend can quickly download and run your latest code.

+NOTE: Snapser will be releasing "Bring your workstation" the first week of May.
+Allowing you to attach your workstation to your Snapend.
+Thus, enabling you to develop locally without needing to sync.

 ### C. Committing your BYOSnap
 Once you are happy with the state of your BYOSnap and you want to "commit" it.
 Which essentially means you are ready to bump the version number.